Hawaii Emotional Support Animal Laws

 What is an Emotional Support Animal?

 An Emotional Support Animal (ESA) is a companion animal that provides therapeutic benefit to an individual with a mental or psychiatric disability.
-Unlike service animals, ESAs do not require specialized training to perform tasks.
+Unlike service animals, ESA do not require specialized training to perform tasks.
 Their primary purpose is to offer comfort and support, improving the mental health of their owners.

-How ESAs Differ from Service Animals
+How ESA Differ from Service Animals

 Service animals are individually trained to perform tasks directly related to a person’s disability, such as guiding individuals who are visually impaired or alerting those who are deaf.
-ESAs, in contrast, are not trained to perform specific tasks but provide emotional stability simply through their presence.
+ESA, in contrast, are not trained to perform specific tasks but provide emotional stability simply through their presence.
 This delineation is legally significant as it distinguishes the rights and accommodations afforded to each type of animal under the law.

-Key Federal Laws Affecting ESAs (e.g., FHA, ACAA)
+Key Federal Laws Affecting ESA (e.g., FHA, ACAA)

-Several federal laws impact ESAs:
+Several federal laws impact ESA:

-- The Fair Housing Act (FHA) requires housing providers to make reasonable accommodations for individuals with ESAs, even in buildings that do not allow pets.
+- The Fair Housing Act (FHA) requires housing providers to make reasonable accommodations for individuals with ESA, even in buildings that do not allow pets.
 However, landlords may request documentation supporting the need for an ESA.

 State-Specific ESA Laws in Hawaii